Accessibility Statement

 Web Standards

-The NLR website was built using valid HTML5, CSS, and JavaScript to the standards laid out in the W3C Web Content Accessibility Guidelines (WCAG 2.1) - Level AA, and we refer to these guidelines in ongoing maintenance and updates.
+The NLR website was built from scratch using valid HTML5, CSS, and JavaScript to the standards laid out in the W3C Web Content Accessibility Guidelines (WCAG 2.1) - Level AA, and we refer to these guidelines in ongoing maintenance and updates.

 Auditing